Savannah Workers’ Compensation Lawyer: FAQ’s

 10. Since I may qualify for Workers’ Compensation, why would I need a lawyer if I was injured on the job?

 In theory, Workers’ Compensation law would provide you with the compensation needed to deal with any repercussions from your injuries.
-In reality, you may encounter obstacles that require legal assistance — such as not receiving proper medical treatment or your benefit checks, lack of communication from the insurance company or long term concerns about your future earning ability.
-An attorney with experience in Workers’ Compensation can help with these issues and others, ensuring a more secure outcome for your case.
+In reality, you may encounter obstacles that require legal assistance — such as not receiving proper medical treatment or your benefit checks, lack of communication from the insurance company or long-term concerns about your future earning ability.
+A personal injury attorney in Georgia with experience in Workers’ Compensation can help with these issues and others, ensuring a more secure outcome for your case.